lsalik2/chroma/README.md

    - Go to [Discord Developer Portal](https://discord.com/developers/applications)
    - Create a new application
    - Add a bot to your application
-   - Under the "Bot" tab, enable:
-     - Message Content Intent
-   - Copy your bot token
+   - Copy your bot token under the "Bot" tab

 4. **Configure environment variables**
    - Create a `.env` file in the project directory